-- 1.3.6 The acquisition and disposal of land and/or buildings requires the approval of the PCC in all instances. - 1.3.7 The acquisition and disposal of property by the Chief Constable other than land or buildings may be undertaken subject to the provisions of the Financial Regulations and Contract Standing Orders below.
-Property so acquired is and will be owned by the PCC. - 1.3.8 The Chief Constable is responsible for the direction and control of the Force and has management of all assets used by the Force, both real and personal. - 1.3.9 Safeguarding and managing the Police estate and property inventory is regarded as a function of the Chief Constable, which his staff, carry out on the Chief Constable's behalf.
+- 1.3.6.
+The acquisition and disposal of land and/or buildings requires the approval of the PCC in all instances. - 1.3.7.
+The acquisition and disposal of property by the Chief Constable other than land or buildings may be undertaken subject to the provisions of the Financial Regulations and Contract Standing Orders below.
+Property so acquired is and will be owned by the PCC. - 1.3.8.
+The Chief Constable is responsible for the direction and control of the Force and has management of all assets used by the Force, both real and personal. - 1.3.9.
+Safeguarding and managing the Police estate and property inventory is regarded as a function of the Chief Constable, which his staff, carry out on the Chief Constable's behalf.

-1.3.10 Contracts and Procurement
+1.3.10.
+Contracts and Procurement

-The PCC has overall responsibility for property and contracts.
-The PCC through this Scheme of Governance and Consent has granted consent to the Chief Constable for the daily administration of property (including building maintenance) and contracts in accordance with Financial Regulations and Contract Standing Orders.
-However no general consent is granted for contracts relating to property or as covered by the Contract Standing Orders to be entered into other than in the name of PCC.
+The PCC has overall responsibility for property and contracts in the police area of Suffolk.
+The PCC through this Scheme of Governance and Consent has granted consent to the Chief Constable for the daily administration of property. (including building maintenance) and contracts in accordance with Financial Regulations and Contract Standing Orders.
+However no No general consent is granted for contracts relating to property or as covered by the Contract Standing Orders to be entered into other than in the name of PCC or as provided for as appropriate by the Contract Standing Orders.

-- 1.3.11 The Contract Standing Orders cover the procedures for procurement, tenders and contracts.
+- 1.3.11.
+The Contract Standing Orders cover the procedures for procurement, tenders and contracts.
 They contain the tender thresholds and levels of authorisation.
-All procurements and contracts must comply with statutory requirements including EU procurement rules, the statutory regulations for the provision of equipment and services for police purposes, and value for money requirements. - 1.3.12 The Contract Standing Orders are joint Standing Orders for the police areas of both Suffolk and Norfolk. - 1.3.13 The Chief Constable is able to enter into agreements, memoranda of understanding or such other instruments, not covered by clauses 1.3.10 to 1.3.12 above, and which relate to the performance of the Chief Constable's functions.
+All procurements and contracts must comply with statutory requirements including EU procurement rules, the statutory regulations for the provision of equipment and services for police purposes, and value for money requirements. - 1.3.12.
+The Contract Standing Orders are joint Standing Orders for the police areas of both Suffolk and Norfolk.
+Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Kent, Norfolk and Suffolk. - 1.3.13.
+The Chief Constable is able to enter into agreements, memoranda of understanding or such other instruments, not covered by clauses 1.3.10 to 1.3.12 above, and which related to the performance of the Chief Constable's functions.
 Further the Chief Constable is able to enter into any agreement where specifically provided for by legislation.

-1.3.14 Information Sharing
+1.3.14.
+Information Sharing